 - Medications like NSAIDS that can cause direct damage to the kidneys

 You need the right size and amount of pressure for your specific compression needs.
-Typically, compression socks come as knee high or thigh high form.
-The knee-high socks help to promote circulation in the lower extremities and whenever you are exercising.
-Meanwhile, thigh high compression socks are often recommended by doctors for treating venous issues like varicose veins.
+Typically, compression stockings come as knee high or thigh high form.
+The knee-high stockings help to promote circulation in the lower extremities and whenever you are exercising.
+Meanwhile, thigh high compression stockings are often recommended by doctors for treating venous issues like varicose veins.
 They are also used to prevent formation of blood clots after surgery.
 You can easily tell the intended use of a particular compression stocking by the following:

 - The shape of the product and degree of compression it exerts;